marijngiesen/vue-webpack-template/docs/unit.md

 ### Mocking Dependencies

 The Karma unit test boilerplate comes with [inject-loader](https://github.com/plasticine/inject-loader) installed by default.
+For usage with `*.vue` components, see [vue-loader docs on testing with mocks](http://vue-loader.vuejs.org/en/workflow/testing-with-mocks.html).